BBC extends ATP World Tour Finals deal through to 2015

 The ATP World Tour Finals have been on the BBC since moving to London in 2009.

-featuring world number one Rafael Nadal and number two Novak Djokovic, will be shown live on BBC Three from 19:30 GMT on Monday.
+The 2013 final, featuring world number one Rafael Nadal and number two Novak Djokovic, will be shown live on BBC Three from 19:30 GMT on Monday.

 The tournament, held annually since 1970, is the climax to the men's professional season, with the top eight singles players and doubles teams competing for the last titles of the season.

 Previous winners of the event include Djokovic, Roger Federer, Pete Sampras and John McEnroe.

 BBC Director of Sport Barbara Slater said: "We are delighted to extend our deal with the ATP's season-ending event, ensuring that we can continue to bring audiences to this first class tennis tournament on the BBC through to 2015.